Home Featured TV Shows All TV Shows Movie Reviews Book Reviews Articles Frequently Asked Questions About Us

 When Marnie Was There (2014)

-If worst does come to worst and Miyazaki is unable to complete How Do You Live? then Yonebayashi's When Marnie Was There will stand as the last official Studio Ghibli film.
-Based on the book by British author Joan G. Robinson, relocating the action from the Norfolk marshes to Kushiro wetlands, it follows 12-year-old introvert Anna Sasaki who comes across an abandoned mansion while on holiday with her foster family and meets Marnie, a mysterious girl who asks her to promise to keep their secrets from everyone.
+For a time, it really did seem like Yonebayashi's When Marnie Was There would end up being the last official Studio Ghibli film.
+Based on the book by British author by Joan G. Robinson, relocating the action from the Norfolk marshes to Kushiro wetlands, it follows 12-year-old introvert Anna Sasaki who comes across a abandoned mansion while holiday with her foster family and meets Marnie, a mysterious girl who asks her to promise to keep their secrets from everyone.

 The Red Turtle (2016)

-While When Marnie Was There is classed as the last Ghibli film, the studio did work with German company Wild Bunch to produce this film in 2016.
-Directed and co-written by Dutch animator Michaël Dudok de Wit, The Red Turtle is a dialogue-free tale about a man who becomes shipwrecked on a deserted island and meets a giant red female turtle.
-Because it was a co-production with another company, The Red Turtle isn't counted as an official Ghibli film and will not be available on Netflix.
+Although not counted as one of the studio's official films, Ghibli teamed up with the German company Wild Bunch to produce this film in 2016.
+Directed and co-written by Dutch animator Michaël Dudok de Wit, The Red Turtle is a dialogue free tale about a man who becomes shipwrecked on a deserted island and meets a giant red female turtle.

 Mark Greig has been writing for Doux Reviews since 2011 More Mark Greig